Jakarta City History: Transformation to a Bustling Metropolitan

 National Monument (Monas) located on the Merdeka Square

 During this period of time, new suburbs started to appear around the city.
 These new suburbs include Grogol, Tanah Tinggi, Bendungan Hilir, and Pejompongan.
 The government established these areas in order to give housing units to the civic workers working and living in Jakarta.
-Additionally, grand projects under president Sukarno also happened during this period of time.
+Additionally, grand projects under President Sukarno also happened during this period.
 Some of these grand and ambitious projects include:

 • Headquarter of the Bank of Indonesia